andrewni420/Evolutionary-Computation/poker/README.md

 ## ndarray.clj

-Various utility methods for interfacing with the DJL implementation of ndarrays
+Various utility methods for interfacing with the DJL implementation of ndarrays.
+Mostly wrappers, but the most notable other function creates a 2D causal mask for use in masked self-attention.

+Includes a global NDArray containing random gaussian noise that is instantiated at the beginning of each run.

 The following java classes were created to fill in functionality not available in the DJL library: